Abuse of Power Comes as No Surprise

 The exhibition is produced by Vandalorum and designed by TAF Studio.
 Previous exhibitions featuring works from Marika and CG Wachtmeister’s collection have been presented at Kristianstad Konsthall (2022) and Liljevalchs Konsthall (2024).
 The exhibition title comes from Truisms (1977-79) by Jenny Holzer.

-With thanks to: Tore G Wärenstam Foundation, Barbro Osher Pro Suecia Foundation, Swedish Arts Council, Region Jönköping County, Värnamo Municipality
+Thanks to: Tore G Wärenstam Foundation, Barbro Osher Pro Suecia Foundation, Swedish Arts Council, Region Jönköping County, Värnamo Municipality, Vandalorum Partners: Hamrin, Liljedahl, Svenstig

 Photos: